 What is your dream?
 If you had to do one small task towards your dream, could you do it today?
 For example, if your dream is to open a restaurant, the small task towards your dream can be calling a friend who runs a restaurant and checking if you can meet him.

-When you break down a huge goal into smaller parts, it does not seem too difficult to start, does it?
+When you break down a huge goal into smaller parts that work like intermediate goals, it does not seem too difficult to start, does it?

 In this article, you will learn to break your one dream goals into many small tasks that can be completed within a few minutes.
 By completing one small task at a time, you will start making good progress towards your goal.
 In no time, the dream goal will be easy to achieve.